How to deliver T Levels

 Progression from T Levels Progression from T Levels

 We expect that some T Level graduates will progress from their course to a relevant apprenticeship at level 4 or higher, building on the knowledge, skills and behaviours they have developed during their T Level course.
-Employers are already considering how T Levels can be an access point for higher apprenticeships.
-The Institute for Apprenticeships & Technical Education has published progression profiles for the first wave of T Levels, which show how T Levels provide a strong foundation, which can lead to a range of opportunities in employment, apprenticeships, higher and further education....
+Employers are considering how T Levels can be an access point for higher apprenticeships.
+Skills England progression profiles appear on individual routes in the occupational map showing the wide range of roles available to those progressing from T Levels or in the relevant T Level pages on this website.
+We know that progression into Higher Education (HE) is a key option fo...